 Established in 1906 as a leisure park for Hershey (yes, the famous chocolate company) employees, today the park includes 70 rides and attractions, a zoo called ZOOAMERICA and is a stroll to Hershey’s Chocolate World, which includes shops, restaurants, and a chocolate factory-themed tour ride.

 Pronounced kuh-NO-bels, the amusement park is the United States’ largest free-admission park, and has been around since 1926.
 Visitors can check out more than 60 rides, including two roller coasters, a carousel built in 1913, and a haunted house dark ride.

-Previously called Six Flags Kentucky Kingdom, guests has a wide variety of amusement rides, and a water park called Hurricane Bay.
-Kentucky Kingdom reopened successfully in 2014 after government incentives and investments to revive the park.
+Previously called Six Flags Kentucky Kingdom, guests have a wide variety of amusement rides, and a water park called Hurricane Bay.
+Kentucky Kingdom, reopened successfully in 2014 after government incentives and investments to revive the park.

 Visit this 1880s-themed amusement park, which runs from mid-March until late December each year.
 The theme park is divided into 10 distinct districts, and throughout the year Silver Dollar City also hosts six festivals, including the Bluegrass & BBQ Festival, the Southern Gospel Picnic and the National Harvest & Cowboy Festival.